Larder Love

 Ingredients

-• 2 slices day old bread or lightly baked fresh bread torn into bite sized pieces
+• 2 slices bread day-old bread or fresh bread torn into bite-size pieces

 • 6 tomatoes chopped into quarters